brian-provenzano/jenkins-pipeline-immut/README.md

 - Deploy as ASG/ELB or simple web server instance; default is false for simple web instance (boolean)
 - How long to sleep job after TF creates infra so we can test/view what was done. *

-* These steps mainly there since this is a lab/test to make sure costs are low and/or stay in free tier.
+NOTE: *These steps mainly there since this is a lab/test to make sure costs are low and/or stay in free tier.

 ### TODO
 - packer build AMI in AWS with code baked (build etc); currently only configures a static instance of Apache